Chart Color Schemes

 The employment landscape in Murwillumbah presents a mixed picture: unemployment remains low at 3.8%, yet recent job losses have affected its comparative national standing

-Over a 12-month period ending June 2025, the labour force decreased by 4.8%, employment declined by 3.7%, leading to a fall in unemployment rate by 1.0 percentage points.
-In contrast, Rest of NSW saw employment drop by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years for national employment.
-Applying these projections to Murwillumbah's employment mix suggests local growth of approximately 6.5% over five years and 13.5% over ten years, though these are simple extrapolations and do not account for localised population projections.
+Agriculture, forestry & fishing employed just 2.9% of local workers, below the Rest of NSW average of 5.3%.
+Many residents commute elsewhere for work based on Census data analysis.
+In the 12 months prior to June 2025, Murwillumbah's labour force decreased by 4.8%, with employment declining by 3.7%, leading to a fall in unemployment rate of 1.0 percentage points.
+In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
+State-level data up to November 2025 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
+This compares favourably to the national unemployment rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
+Applying these projections to Murwillumbah's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment